stonezyg/modernize-apps-katacoda/scenarios/developer-intro/03-making-changes.md

 In this step you will learn how to transfer files between your local machine and a running container.

-One of the properties of container images is that they are immutable.
-That is, although you can make changes to the local container filesystem of a running image, the changes are not permanent.
+One of the properties of container images is that they are **immutable**.
+That is, although you can make changes to the local container filesystem of a running image, the changes are _not permanent_.
-When that container is stopped, any changes are discarded.
-When a new container is started from the same container image, it reverts back to what was originally built into the image.
+When that container is stopped, _any changes are discarded_.
+When a new container is started from the same container image, it _reverts back_ to what was originally built into the image.

 Although any changes to the local container filesystem are discarded when the container is stopped, it can sometimes be convenient to be able to upload files into a running container.
 One example of